junxit/us-congress-bills-119/metadata.md

 - 2025-06-12 — Placed on the Union Calendar, Calendar No. 120.
 - 2025-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-154.
 - 2025-06-12 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 119-154.
+- 2025-06-23 — Considered under suspension of the rules. (consideration: CR H2852-2854)
+- 2025-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2269.
+- 2025-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-23 — Mr. Bilirakis moved to suspend the rules and pass the bill.
+- 2025-06-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2852-2853)
+- 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2852-2853)